rohit12crj/Study-Notes/Terraform/notes.md

 ✅ when will use terraform workspaces vs directories

+how will u do terraform version upgrade withput downtime

+explain how terraform vault integrates with github action , jenkins internally

 What is IaC ?
 Why Terraform ?

 What are modules in Terraform?